Shanshuimei/obsidian-generate-timeline/README.md

    - Supports both timeline view and Markdown file formats.

 4. **Milestone functionality** :
-   -milestones can be marked with a custom frontmatter attribute -milestone cards have a special style
+   - milestones can be marked with a custom frontmatter attribute.
+   - milestone cards have a special style.

 ## How to Use